9 AI Search Trends That Will Reshape Algorithms in 2026

 Plugin Ecosystem Compatibility

-For SMEs using page builders like Elementor or Divi, GEO trackers provide specialized widgets and modules that display ranking data, AI visibility metrics, and conversion insights directly within the WordPress dashboard.
+For SMEs using page builders like Elementor or Divi, GEO trackers provide specialised widgets and modules that display ranking data, AI visibility metrics, and conversion insights directly within the WordPress dashboard.
 This integration streamlines daily workflow compared to GA4’s separate interface requirements.

-Shopify Platform Optimization
+Shopify Platform Optimisation

 App Store Integration